SBajonczak/ghostblog_activitypub/README.md

 # About
-This Project will host an activitypub for the Ghost blogging engine.
+this project will host an Activity Pub Feed for your Ghost blog instance.
-So this will help do publish the Blog articles through Mastodon or elsewhere in the fediverse.

-In general it uses the webfinger spec from w3wc to publish the metadata from your profile and your blog.
+So in general it can be host beside the Ghost blog.

 # Requirements
-You need a custom domain to run this application
+You must create an Api-Key within the Ghost Blog and add this into config variables.
+For local deployment you can set into the .env file.

+For running it in your production environment, you must set ths variables into the enironment variables.

 # Run locally